burkeholland/deno-first-look/lessons/what-is/typescript-first.md

 When you deploy this app, the TypeScript needs to be built into JavaScript and then you don't need the TypeScript anymore and don't really want it on your production server.
 So what we often do is specify an output directly for the JavaScript and now we've got our project split into source and build directories.

-In the .tsconfig file, change the "outDir" to "dist".
+In the tsconfig file, change the "outDir" to "dist".

 ```json
 "outDir": "dist"